 I hope this is helpful:

-1. Develop your LinkedIn plan
+1. Develop your LinkedIn Lead Generation Plan

 We all know the old adage: If you fail to plan, you plan to fail.
 This is certainly the case when targeting prospects through LinkedIn.
 This platform offers a plethora of resources for users to attract the right lead.
 Before utilizing any of these resources you should create a plan of action to maximize efforts.
 Begin with the following: